Holly-Horwood/first-milestone-project/README.md

 *Audience*
 This site was designed for the general public looking to trail ride and for all level of horse riders looking to take lessons in Working Equitation.

+*Business Outcome*
-Business Outcome: An increase in profits due to brand awareness and ease of use for new and existing customers to find the business online and book lessons and trail rides.
+An increase in profits due to brand awareness and ease of use for new and existing customers to find the business online and book lessons and trail rides.
 It is also intended to showcase the property and the facilities available.

 *Navigation*
 It is essential that the site is easy to navigate on different sized devices and that it was obvious how to make a booking.
 I decided to use relatively neutral colours for the content but with an eye-catching bright green to highlight key areas such as navigation, buttons and deals.
 I chose the colour green as this is a calming colour and represents nature, so I thought it would be a good choice as potential customers would be looking to have a relaxing time in nature with horses.
 I wanted a more traditional looking website with separate linked pages rather than the scroll down effect as I believe this is easier for people to navigate.

 *Features:*
 Each page has an identical header with a logo on the left and I have also included a call to action booking button on the right, so it is always obvious how to book.
 Each page also has footer with social links to Facebook, Instagram, twitter and YouTube as well as copyright information.